-The Harvard South Africa Fellowship Program (HSAFP) opens for applications for South Africans who were educationally disadvantaged by law and resource allocation under apartheid.
+The 2019 Harvard South Africa Fellowship Program (HSAFP) now open for applications from South Africans who went to university in South Africa.

 HSAFP was conceived largely to provide educational enrichment for men and women in mid-career; that is, individuals in various occupations who have shown considerable skill in their chosen fields and would benefit from advanced training.

-- Candidates who have just completed, or who have not yet completed a first degree, are not selected unless this degree is being pursued concurrently with, or subsequent to, experience in the workplace.
+- Thus, candidates who have just completed, or who have not yet completed, a first degree are not selected unless this degree has been pursued concurrently with, or subsequent to, experience in the workplace.

-- A committee of HSAFP alumni and the Director of the Program at Harvard will interview the short-listed applicants in South Africa.
+- A committee of HSAFP alumni, Center staff and the CAS Faculty Director will interview the short-listed applicants in South Africa.

 - Successful candidates must then apply to and be admitted at the specific Harvard school where they intend to study.

 - All applications must be made online through their online application system

 - As part of the online application, candidates are required to upload transcripts from all post-secondary institutions you have attended.

 - You are also required to submit two letters of recommendation.
 You will find the option to register your referees once you start the application

 - An academic essay and a personal statement must be submitted through the “Uploads” tab on CARAT.